Editorial advisory

 Water Verdict

-Clark County receives a fair water quality assessment with a grade of B and a score of 64.4 out of 100.
+Clark County, Nevada receives a fair water quality assessment with a grade of B and a score of 64.4 out of 100.
 The water supply meets baseline federal standards, but there may be periods of elevated contaminant levels or infrastructure concerns worth monitoring.
+The county's primary USGS gauge drains roughly 171,700 square miles of upstream watershed, giving local source waters a regional footprint.

 Violation Context

-Clark County has recorded 92 health-based violations, indicating multiple instances where federal contaminant limits or treatment requirements were not met.
+EPA SDWIS records for Clark County, Nevada show 92 health-based violations, indicating multiple instances where federal contaminant limits or treatment requirements were not met.
 At 3.9 violations per 100,000 people served, this rate is moderate and suggests recurring water quality challenges.
+For independent context, 2,386 water-quality monitoring results have been recorded across the county in the EPA Water Quality Portal over the past five years.

 Consumer Guidance